What is Compulsory Liquidation?

 In more detail

-COMPULSORY V creditors VOLUNTARY LIQUIDATION
+COMPULSORY Vs creditors VOLUNTARY LIQUIDATION

-Creditors Voluntary Liquidation means the directors have decided to liquidate the company and call in a Liquidator who is a Licensed Insolvency Practitioner.
+Creditors Voluntary Liquidation means that the directors have decided to liquidate the company and call in a Liquidator who is a Licensed Insolvency Practitioner.
 It is relatively quick and can be done in 8 days.
-Compulsory liquidation means the liquidation has been forced by a creditor although in some smaller cases where there are no assets to pay a liquidator, the director may petition for liquidation.
+Compulsory liquidation means that the liquidation has been forced by a creditor although in some smaller cases where there are no assets to pay a liquidator, the director may petition for liquidation.
 It is a much slower process and can take up to two to three months just to get into liquidation.

 AS A DIRECTOR IS IT BETTER IF I INSTIGATE THE LIQUIDATION?